20 Signs Of Fake Friends And How To Deal With Them

-This person initially might be caring and attentive, only to show their true colors once you are engaged in the friendship.
+A friend who is fake initially might be caring and attentive, only to show their true colors once you are engaged in the friendship.

 If you are highly sensitive or a people pleaser, you might be vulnerable to the kind of friend who takes advantage of you or manipulates you.

-You might confuse their passive aggressive behaviors as signs that you need to step up and give more.
+You might confuse their passive-aggressive behaviors as signs that you need to step up and give more.

 1. They tend to disappear when you need their friendship most.